Introduction

 Q: Can I convert a raster image to a vector?

 A: Yes!
-Tools like Adobe Illustrator’s Image Trace or Inkscape’s Path Tool can help convert pixel-based images into vector format.
+Tools like Adobe Illustrator’s Image Trace or Inkscape’s Path Tool can help convert pixel-based images into a vector image format.

 Q: Why won’t my vector file open in Photoshop?

-A: Photoshop is raster-based, meaning it doesn’t fully support editable vector files.
+A: Photoshop is raster-based, meaning it doesn’t fully support editable vector image formats.
 You may need to convert your vector into a smart object first.

 Q: Is SVG better than PNG?